google/kf/pin_buildpack_readme.md

 ## Instructions

-Note: If a space was created before doing this process, then the space will not automatically update itself
+Note: If a space was created before doing this process, then the space will not automatically update itself.
+It's recommended to carry out this process before creating the space

 Create a new file that includes the existing buildpacks, as well as the new buildpacks and tags that are to be included